Harness the emotional power of color to increase conversion

 Let’s consider a few examples:

 - Impulse shoppers respond best to red, black and royal blue.
-You’ll find these colours in fast food outlets, outlet malls and clearance sales – and they can work well as call to action buttons for impulse purchases.
+You’ll find these colors in fast food outlets, outlet malls and clearance sales – and they can work well as call to action buttons for impulse purchases.

 - Brands with a friendly, cheerful and confident brand personality will use orange in their corporate livery and on their websites: Fanta for example, is all about taking action, right now!